deltachat/deltachat-pages/_posts/2022-06-14-webxdcintro.md

 XXX TODO: VIDEO showing how to share webxdc.org game examples through a chat

-## Sharing webxdc apps is pretty safe and easy
+## Sharing webxdc apps is safe and easy

-Webxdc apps are started in a locked-down browser sandbox on your own device.
-Interaction with servers or entities outside the chat is not possible.
-This is why ".xdc" files need to be self-contained zip-files and bring all needed resources.
+Webxdc apps run in a sandboxed browser on your device, which restricts interaction with external servers or entities outside the chat; this is why <code>.xdc</code> files need to be self-contained zip-files with all necessary resources.

-Once started, a webxdc app can send and receive data with anyone who also started the webxdc app in the chat.
-The Delta Chat app takes care of routing internal application updates between chat peers.
+Once running, webxdc apps can send and receive data with any chat participant; the Delta Chat app takes care of routing updates to the right place.

-End-to-end encryption thus comes for free for all webxdc apps.
-Even better, neither Delta chat nor webxdc app developers can gain any access to user data.
-This is why no privacy policy or consent is needed for webxdc apps.
+All webxdc apps get end-to-end encryption for free, and user data cannot be accessed by Delta Chat or webxdc app developers.
+No privacy policy or consent is needed for webxdc apps because all data is stored on-device or between invited chat participants.

 ## Writing your own HTML5 webxdc apps